-NR: Not Regulated pCi/L: Alpha Emitters ppm: Parts per Million n/a: not applicable ppb: Parts per Billion mgd: Million gallons per Day
+NR: Not Regulated pCi/L: Alpha Emitters ppm: Parts per Million n/a: not applicable mgd: Million gallons per Day

-ND: Not Detectable at testing limit
+ND: Not Detectable at testing limit ppb: Parts per Billion

-All samples were taken in 2019 unless noted below
+All samples were taken in 2020 unless noted below

 - A secondary MCL for fluoride is 2.0 ppm.
 Massachusetts Department of Public Health established an optimum level (average) of 1.0 with a range of 0.9-1.3ppm. - Lead and Copper in water is due to corrosion of household plumbing, not from source water.
 Most samples in 2016 were below the Action level due to the treatment of source water reducing the acidity of the water. - Sample was collected 03/27/09.
-Samples collected in 2019 were N/D. - 4.
-Samples were collected in August 2014, All 2019 samples = N/D - 5.
-Samples were collected in 2013. - Samples were collected 2018. - 7.
-Samples were collected 2016.
+Samples collected in 2020 were N/D. - 4.
+Samples were collected in August 2014, All 2020 samples = N/D - 5.
+Samples were collected in 2019